iafonov/chef-knockd/README.md

 ```
 ## Important note

 This cookbook will not disable port automatically.
-You have to shoot your leg yourself:
+You'll have to shoot your leg yourself:

-`$ ufw delete allow 22` (think twice before running it)
+`$ ufw delete allow 22` (think twice and test everything before running it)

 © 2012 [Igor Afonov](https://iafonov.github.com) MIT License